 Ask anyone today about Facebook and they’ll either tell you how much they love it or how much they hate it.
-People tend to blabber on about Facebook this and Facebook that.
+People tend to blabber about Facebook and Facebook.
 On a quest to find stats on South African social media users, we stumbled on a few interesting facts about Facebook and thought it would be interesting to understand the South African Facebook user.
-The fact that 85% of Facebook’s daily active users are outside of the U.S and Canada, this sparked the interest in South Africa’s stats.
+The fact that 85% of Facebook’s daily active users are outside of the U.S and Canada, sparked the interest in South Africa’s stats.

 The world knows South Africa for our rich cultural history, yet do they know enough about the typical South African Facebook user.
 Working in the communications industry we are always told to understand the consumer completely, who they are – male or female, what they do, where they are geographically and their interests.
 There are currently 14 million Facebook users within South Africa (*September 2016), a number given by Michal Wronski and Arthur Goldstuck.
 This is 25,47% of the South African population.
 Read more: http://www.fin24.com/Tech/Multimedia/infographic-sa-social-media-by-the-numbers-20160920-2